-Brett Ryan, the "fake beard bandit" bank robber turned "crossbow killer," has been sentenced to three concurrent life sentences in jail for murdering his mother and two brothers in Toronto, Canada, last summer.
+Brett Ryan, the "fake beard bandit" bank robber turned "crossbow killer," has been sentenced to three concurrent life sentences in jail for murdering his mother and two brothers in Toronto last summer.

-The statement of facts said Ryan told his mom he'd been misleading his fiancée, by telling her he'd graduated from the University of Toronto and had a job when in fact, he was unemployed and hadn't completed his degree.
+The statement of facts said Ryan told his mom he'd been misleading his fiancee, by telling her he'd graduated from the U of T and had a job when in fact he was unemployed and hadn't completed his degree.
 He'd been fired from an IT firm in June once his criminal record was discovered.
-His mother told him to tell his fiancee the truth, and that if he did so, she would help him out financially.
+His mother told him to tell his fiancee the truth, and that if he did so she would help him out financially.

 "Brett Ryan was worried that if his fiancee discovered the web of lies, she'd call off the wedding," Justice John McMahon said Friday.

-Ryan planted a crossbow in his mother's garage and on the day of the murders visited her Toronto home with the intention of convincing her to keep his secrets.
+Ryan planted a crossbow in his mother's garage and on the day of the murders visited her Scarborough home with the intention of convincing her to keep his secrets.
 Court documents say the resulting argument became heated, prompting Susan to call Christopher.
-When the pair went into the garage, Ryan stabbed his mother with a crossbow arrow and strangled her using a piece of nylon.
-When his oldest brother, Christopher, showed up, Ryan shot him in the back of the neck with the crossbow, killing him.
-After positioning the two bodies under a tarp in the garage, Ryan's brother Alexander arrived on the scene.
-The two brothers fought, and eventually, Ryan stabbed him to death with a crossbow arrow.
-When Leigh, Ryan's youngest brother who lived with Susan, came out and saw Ryan standing over Alexander, Ryan tried to kill him too, but he escaped to a neighbor's house and called 911.
+When the pair went into the garage, Ryan stabbed his mother with a crossbow bolt and strangled her using a piece of nylon.
+When his brother Christopher showed up, Ryan shot him in the back of the neck with the crossbow, killing him.
+After positioning the two bodies under tarp in the garage, Ryan's brother Alexander arrived on the scene.
+The two brothers fought, and eventually Ryan stabbed him to death with a crossbow bolt.
+When Leigh, who lived with Susan, came out and saw Ryan standing over Alexander, Ryan tried to kill him too, but he escaped to a neighbour's and called 911.

-In addition to the life sentences, Ryan will concurrently serve ten years for attempted murder.
+In addition to the life sentences, Ryan will concurrently serve 10 years for attempted murder.